-In August 2015, Mansfield District Council set up a Housing Company which will be responsible for building housing within the District.
+In August 2015, Mansfield District Council set up a Housing Company (Mansfield Homes Ltd) which will be responsible for building housing within the District.
 Mansfield District Council is the sole shareholder of this company.
 The board of the Housing Company will consist of Directors, of which 3 will be made up of appointed elected Members or Officers of Mansfield District Council.
-During the 2016/2017 financial year, the Housing Company did not trade.
+During the 2017/2018 financial year, the Housing Company started trading, however this was limited to developing potential schemes; to date there has been no house building by the Housing Company.
+Mansfield District Council has loaned Mansfield Homes Ltd £535,000 during 2017/2018 (the total loan to date amounts to £535,000 this figure is included within note 19 Long Term Debtors).